txsun1997/Metric-Fairness/README.md

 +----------------------+-----------------------+------------------+----------------------+
 ```

-As you can see, our approach mitigates bias in these metrics.
+As you can see, the attached debiasing adapter successfully mitigates bias in these metrics.

 #### Performance Evaluation

 ##### WMT20

-The following example evaluate the original metrics' perfomance in [WMT20](https://aclanthology.org/2020.wmt-1.77/)
+The following example shows how to evaluate the original metrics' perfomance on [WMT20](https://aclanthology.org/2020.wmt-1.77/):

 ```bash
 cd Metric-Fairness/mitigating_bias/performance_eval